zuhair786/sam-local-layer-demo/Version1/sam-dynamodb-local/README.md

       **Note:** If you misconfigured your table and need to delete it, you may do so by executing the following command:
         *aws dynamodb delete-table --table-name PersonTable --endpoint-url http://localhost:8000*

+6. At the command prompt,build the sam appication by execution:
+    *sam build*

-6. At the command prompt, start the local API Gateway instance by executing:
+7. At the command prompt, start the local API Gateway instance by executing:
-    *sam local start-api --env-vars json/env.json*
+    *sam local start-api*

 ### Deploying the application